Skip to content

 cards represent the querent and the nature of the topic at hand.
 The first card (in the center of the spread) represents the very core of the matter, and the other two cards around it are added to it in order to further comprehend the nature of the topic.

-Knight of Wands, Reversed
+Eight of Pentacles, Reversed

 Ace of Swords